airmoi/FileMaker/README.md

 FileMaker® PHP API rewrited for PHP 5.5+.
 It is compatible with PHP 7.0+ and use PSR-4 autoloading specifications

+## Features
+This version of the PHP-API add the following feature to the offical API :
+* Error handling using Exception (you can restore the original behavior using option 'errorHandeling' => 'default')
+* PSR-4 autoloading and installation using composer
+* PHP 7.0+ compatibility
+* 'dateFormat' option to select the input/output date format (not compatible with find requets yet)
+* 'emptyAsNull' option to return empty value as null
+* Support setRange() method with PerformScript command (as supported by CWP)
+* A method to get the url of your last CWP call ($fm->getLastRequestedUrl())
+* A method to check if a findRequest is empty ($request->isEmpty())
+* A method to get the value list associated to a field from a Record ($record->getValueListTwoField('my_field'))

 ## Requirements

 * PHP >= 5.5